Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

 2. Loanword Phonology: supervised by Dr.[Yoonjung Kang](https://www.yoonjungkang.com/), I'm investigating how the interaction between phonetic biases in L1 perception grammar, cross-linguistic markedness, and perceptual similarity can shape the phonologization of non-native sound structures by using dictionary and on-line adaptation experiments.
 3. Sociophonetic Cognition: Drs.
 [Derek Dennis](https://www.utm.utoronto.ca/language-studies/people/derek-denis), [Jessamyn Schertz](http://individual.utoronto.ca/jschertz/index.shtml) and I are currently working on social perception of prosodic variation in multicultural Toronto English
 4. Language Variation and Documentation: My MPhil thesis focused on documenting ongoing sound changes in Tsat, an endangered Austronesian language in Hainan, China.
 I am also committed to documenting variation at all structural levels, including morphosyntactic and discourse-pragmatic variables
-5. Bilingualism and dialect contact: bilingual and bi-dialectal speaker's speech production & perception, acquisition of second dialect morphology and phonology
+5. Bilingualism & Language/Dialect Contact: bilingual and bi-dialectal speaker's speech production & perception, acquisition of second dialect morphology and phonology

 I've graduated with an MPhil (Distinction) in Linguistics, Philology & Phonetics at the [University of Oxford](https://www.ling-phil.ox.ac.uk), where I worked with Drs.
 [Miriam Meyerhoff](https://www.asc.ox.ac.uk/person/professor-miriam-meyerhoff),  [Jose Elias-Ulloa](https://www.ling-phil.ox.ac.uk/people/jose-elias-ulloa), and [Matt Hunt Gardner](https://www.matthuntgardner.com).